jeremiah-corrado/fem_2d/paper.md

 ```
 Here, we are using a `UniformFieldSpace` to define our solution space over the domain.
 This structure defines a grid of points, such that the density is uniform across leaf-elements.^[There is also a need for an implementation with densities proportional to the size of the elements.
 This would be useful for generating images of the fields, as the overall point-density would be globally uniform across the domain.]
 Here, we use a 16x16 grid.
 The parent elements will have a larger density because the leaf-element's points are projected "downwards" onto their ancestors.
 So, in this case, an element that has four children (who are all leafs) would evaluate its local solution using a 32x32 point grid such that the points align with the grids on its descendants.

 On the following line, we compute the X- and Y-directed fields using the eigenvector (and the same basis-space as before).
 The `UniformFieldSpace` maintains an internal table of solution components designated by name.
-The names for the fields are returned.
+The names for the fields are returned from the `xy_fields` method.

-The following line uses the X- and Y-components to compute the magnitude of the electric field using a two-argument expression.
+The next line uses the X- and Y-components to compute the magnitude of the electric field using a two-argument expression.
 This solution component is stored in the provided name `"E_mag"`.
 We also compute the absolute value of both components.

 Finally, the fields are exported to a VTK file for plotting.
 Multiple external tools are available to generate high-quality plots from the VTK data. \autoref{fig:emag} shows an electric field magnitude generated using `FEM_2D` and [VISIT](https://wci.llnl.gov/simulation/computer-codes/visit).